Pardons & Revenge

 Political Movement10/102025-01-20Crime: Various charges related to January 6 Capitol attack including assault, seditious conspiracy

 Trump pardoned or commuted sentences for approximately 1,500 January 6 defendants on his first day back in office, including those convicted of assaulting police officers and seditious conspiracy.
-This sent a clear message that political violence on his behalf would be rewarded.
+Critics said this signaled tolerance for political violence; supporters argued many defendants had been subject to excessive prosecution.

 Stewart Rhodes (Oath Keepers)